-In 2015, the nimble yet growing firm re-branded as UpCity Consulting, LLC and expanded its offerings to include expert-level coaching for first-time development and executive directors.
+In 2015, the nimble yet growing firm re-branded as UpCity Consulting and expanded its offerings to include expert-level coaching for first-time development and executive directors.
 Then, in early 2016, UpCity began producing a limited number of nonprofit training workshops in partnership with local foundations and expert facilitators, including Rick Levine and Eli Levine.

 UpCity is working with some of Oregon’s biggest and most influential foundations.
 How did these relationships develop?

 Here at UpCity, we believe that the power to change our communities is wholly dependent on breaking down barriers and strengthening relationships between people from all sectors of society: social service organizations, small businesses, corporations, government entities, and foundations.

 Our goal is to connect the community’s many thought leaders, change agents, and creative visionaries, and engage them in creative discussion that opens doors to new ideas and ways of thinking.
 Because much of our work involves building fundraising capacity, our interactions with program officers and trustees are fairly frequent.